FI-TW: An Open Train-Weather Dataset for Railway Delay Analysis in Finland: Conclusions

 \section{Conclusions}

-This paper presented the first publicly available dataset integrating Finnish railway operational data with synchronized meteorological observations from 2018-2024.
-The dataset combines train schedules and delay records from Digitraffic with weather measurements from $209$ FMI stations, covering approximately $38.5$ million observations across Finland's $5,915$-kilometer rail network.
+This paper presented FI-TW, the Finland Integrated Train--Weather dataset, which is, to the best of our knowledge, the first publicly available resource integrating Finnish railway operational data with synchronized meteorological observations from 2018-2024.
+The dataset combines train schedules and delay records from Digitraffic with weather measurements from 209 FMI stations, covering approximately 38.5 million observations across Finland's $5{,}915$-kilometer rail network.
 Exploratory analysis revealed distinct seasonal patterns, with winter months exhibiting delay rates exceeding 25\% compared to below 20\% in summer, and geographic clustering of high-delay corridors in central and northern Finland.
 The dataset offers multiple target variable formulations, cumulative delays for passenger information systems and station-specific offset delays for isolating local operational impacts, enabling diverse modeling approaches from binary classification to regression-based prediction.
 A baseline XGBoost experiment achieved MAE of 2.73 minutes for station-specific delay prediction, demonstrating the dataset's utility for machine learning applications.

 Several research directions emerge from this work.
 The temporal structure of train journeys, where delays propagate through successive stations, suggests that sequence modeling architectures such as Long Short-Term Memory networks and Transformers may capture delay dynamics more effectively than traditional approaches.
 Graph Neural Networks could exploit network-wide dependencies between stations and routes.
 Extending the dataset with streaming data pipelines and weather forecasts would enable real-time prediction systems capable of advance warning rather than post-hoc analysis.
 Finally, causal inference methods could quantify the direct impact of specific meteorological conditions on railway performance, while incorporating additional data sources such as passenger flows, maintenance records, or rolling stock information could further enhance predictive accuracy.